410 Km (4 Valleys linked with La Tzoumas, Nendaz, Veysonnaz and others)

 But it’s incorrect to think Verbier is just about the off-piste when it comes to skiing, there’s plenty of terrain for all ability levels and tastes, including excellent nursery slopes for complete beginners.

 To make the most of the full extent of The 4 Valleys area pass, good intermediate level skiing is generally required as the links between the sectors is normally on quite tricky red runs, they’re not generally the easy links that are common at similar multi-resort areas in France for example.

-Experts may first be bemused by the apparent small number of black graded runs at the resort, this is because some years ago many former blacks pistes were re-graded as yellow ‘off piste itineraries’, becoming marked, but no longer groomed runs.
-Off piste fans will want to heard right off the map however and hire a qualified mountain guide to get in to Verbier’s famous backcountry.
+Experts may first be bemused by the apparently small number of black graded runs at the resort, this is because some years ago many former blacks pistes were re-graded as yellow ‘off-piste itineraries’, becoming marked, but no longer groomed runs.
+Off-piste fans will want to head right off the map however and hire a qualified mountain guide to get into Verbier’s famous backcountry.